prisma/prisma/TESTING.md

 ])
 ```

-If matrix has multiple dimensions, test suites will be generated for all permutations of the parameters.
-For example. following matrix:
+If the matrix has multiple dimensions, test suites will be generated for all permutations of the parameters.
+For example, the following matrix:

 ```ts
 import { defineMatrix } from '../_utils/defineMatrix'